iamrishab/DB-tf/README.md

 ## Introduction
-This is a TensorFlow implementation of "Real-time Scene Text Detection with Differentiable Binarization".
-[This paper](https://arxiv.org/abs/1911.08947) presents a real-time arbitrary-shape scene text detector, achieving the state-of-the-art performance on standard benchmarks.
+This is a TensorFlow implementation of ["Real-time Scene Text Detection with Differentiable Binarization"](https://arxiv.org/abs/1911.08947).

 Part of the code is inherited from [DB](https://github.com/MhLiao/DB).